acoustic-content-samples/sample-handlebars-render/README.md

 This project also includes:
 - Two "snippet generators" for generating content spots, for single content item and for search.
+- A simple Express server and HTML page for previewing Handlebars template files locally.
 - A Digital Experience Script Application that is configurable for rendering Content Hub content item or search results.
 See the readme file in the dx-script-application folder for more information.

 ## Enabling in-line Handlebars support for an HTML page